 - i.
 Take 100 mL water in a beaker, and heat till it boils. - ii.
 Add 5-6 g of gelatin powder.
 Stir to mix well. - iii.
 Continue heating the solution till the gelatin is completely dissolved. - iv.
 Stop the heating and let the solution cool down for 5-6-minutes. - v.
 Add 3-4 drops of phenolphthalein. - vi.
 Add 1 mL of NaOH or soap solution. - vii.
-Mix well to get a dark pink colour. - viii.
-Use a measuring cylinder to pour 10 mL of this coloured gelatin solution in each mould. - ix.
-One can also make one's own moulds by using household items, such as an empty match box for getting a cuboidal-shaped gel. - x.
-The amount of gelatin solution poured can be more or less, depending on the size of the moulds available.
+Mix well to get a dark pink colour. - viii.Use a measuring cylinder to pour 10 mL of this coloured gelatin solution in each mould. - ix.
+One can also make one's own moulds by using household items, such as an empty match box for getting a cuboidalshaped gel. - x.
+The amount of gelatin solution poured can be more or less,

+- depending on the size of the moulds available.
 But pour same quantity of solution across all the moulds, i.e., one can put 15 mL of liquid gelatin in each mould instead of 10 mL. - xi.
 Allow the gelatin to set for 30 min.
-You may keep it in the refrigerator to speed up the setting. - xii.
-Carefully take out the shapes from moulds, and put them on a butter paper/ a clean plastic sheet. - xiii.
-Measure the dimensions of the shapes prepared, and record them in table 1.3. - xiv.
+You may keep it in the refrigerator to speed up the setting (see figure 2). - xii.
+Carefully take out the shapes from moulds, and put them on a butter paper/ a clean plastic sheet (see figure 3). - xiii.
+Measure the dimensions of the shapes prepared, and record them in table 3. - xiv.
 Take a shallow but wide container or a glass bowl.
-Pour sufficient quantity of a dilute acid solution so that the hardened gelatin shapes can completely submerge.
+Pour sufficient quantity of a dilute acid solution so that the hardened gelatin shapes can completely submerge. - xv.
+Gently place all the gelatin shapes into the dilute acid solution.
+Try to put all shapes in the solution at the same time instead of putting them one-by-one. - xvi.
+Note the time when the shapes were placed in the acid solution. - xvii.
+Observe the coloured gelatin shapes and the time taken for every shape to become colourless.
+Record your observations in table 4 (see figure 4)